nteract/vdom/docs/design-patterns.md

 ## Working with Python objects

 For this section, you'll need `ggplot` and `matplotlib` packages installed.
-We'll create a component, `fancy_hist` that creates a histogram which allows for displaying side by side
+We'll create a component, `fancy_hist`, that creates a histogram which allows for displaying side by side:

 ```python
 import matplotlib.pyplot as plt